Beating the fault-tolerance bound and security loopholes for Byzantine agreement with a quantum solution

 In this case, the dishonest forwarders cannot forward any messages except $m1$ due to the unforgeability of the QDS, and each verifier receives $m1$.
-Then, coherence check guarantees that each primary of dishonest B must deliver $m1$ to the honest forwarders in $\mathcal{MR}^{d+1}_{\zeta_{A}\to B}$.
+Then, the coherence check guarantees that each primary of dishonest B must deliver $m1$ to the honest forwarders in $\mathcal{MR}^{d+1}_{\zeta_{A}\to B}$.
 Therefore, the messages multicast by the honest primaries of C in $\mathcal{MR}^{d+2}_{\zeta_{A}\to B\to C}$ are $m1$, where $\zeta_A$ marks the route before and containing A. \end{proof}

-\textbf{Lemma 2} Suppose that B is a right child tree node of a parent node A who is honest, and E is the right child tree node of B. The message multicast in E can be inconsistent with that of A, which disrupts the consistency of the delivered messages.
+\begin{lemma} Suppose that B is a right child tree node of a parent node A who is honest, and E is the right child tree node of B. The message multicast in E can be inconsistent with those of A, which disrupts the consistency of the delivered messages. \end{lemma}